Reloaded-Project/Reloaded-III/docs/Server/Load-Ordering.md

     This is intended to allow communities to pick up the work if a maintainer of one critical dependency goes missing;
     however risks the possibility of abuse.
 This should be seen as last resort.

-!!! abstract "Log this as warning to console."
+!!! abstract "Log this as warning."

 ```mermaid
 flowchart LR